aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 Music in the video: *Freezing but warm* by Meydän, Licensed under CC BY <https://freemusicarchive.org/music/Meydan/Ambient_1860>

+**Description (same text as in the Computation Art & Design course documentation):**

+*Discovering Pirouettes: Pirouette Plotter* is a set of drawing experiments exploring spiral motives and the use of sine and cosine with p5.js.
+The project was inspired by the documentation of special figure skating patterns and choreography manuals of historical ballroom dances.

+The project was combined with Physical Computing course, where I built a physical controller to interact with the sketches.
+The controller consists of three sets of capacitive copper sensors: a spiral shaped slider and two buttons.
+The interaction of tracing the spiral with finger was inspired by the feeling of drawing on sand with finger.

 ## Reflection

 **Possible improvements for the controller:**